Suntan lotion and insect repellent in the eyes

 This Really Happened

 Case 1: The grandmother of a 3-year-old girl reported that the child's older brother sprayed her in the eyes with an insect repellent.
 The little girl complained that her eyes hurt, and they looked irritated.
-Poison Control told the child's grandmother how to thoroughly irrigate the eyes.
+A poison center told the child's grandmother how to thoroughly irrigate the eyes.
 However, the 3-year-old wouldn't allow her grandmother or parents to rinse her eyes so they took her to the nearest emergency room.
-The emergency physician called Poison Control for product information and treatment advice.
+The emergency physician called a poison center for product information and treatment advice.
 In the emergency room the child's eyes were flushed with normal saline.
 The physician then examined her eyes and there was no injury.
-In a follow-up call from Poison Control the next day, the little girl's grandmother said she was doing fine.
+In a follow-up call from the poison center the next day, the little girl's grandmother said she was doing fine.

 Case 2: A 4-year-old boy put sunscreen with insect repellent on his face and got some in his eyes.
 His mom said his eyes looked red.
-Poison Control told his mom how to irrigate his eyes well in the shower.
+The poison center told his mom how to irrigate his eyes well in the shower.
 She reported that after his eyes were flushed as advised, he was fine.

 Case 3: A 2-year-old boy rubbed his hands over his skin where his mom had applied sunblock, then touched his eye.
 He told his mom that his eye hurt.
-Poison Control told her the eye irrigation procedure.
+A poison center told her the eye irrigation procedure.
 After she followed these instructions, the child was back to normal.